yochaigal/cairn/resources/frequently-asked-questions.md

   **Warden**: _"**Esther**, you toss one end of your rope to **Barry**, who quickly loops the rope around the Oak tree, then rushes towards the cliff-face on the other side, screaming at the creature to charge at him. **Esther** takes point as a sort of ballast in case he falls. **Barry**, as you are in position to react, I'm going to allow you a sort of out of combat reaction."_

-  **Barry**: _"Alright, if it comes near me I'd like to stand near the cliff edge, ready to leap out of the way."_
+  **Barry**: _"All right, if it comes near me I'd like to stand near the cliff edge, ready to leap out of the way."_

   **Warden**: _"Understood.
 It is now the **Nightmare's** turn, and obviously it's still very angry at you, **Barry**.
 Raising its devilish hooves, the beast charges towards you once again.
 You leap off the cliff at the last second, holding onto the rope with all your might.
 The **Nightmare** attempts to halt its attack the moment it sees its target falling.
 It makes a **DEX save** to see if it can successfully stop.
-Ack, it rolled a 20, and the creature goes tumbling off the cliff and into the vast dark below."_
+Ack, it rolled a 20, and goes tumbling off the cliff and into the vast dark below."_

-  **Why didn't the Nightmare make and attack roll, as the combat rules imply?**
+  **Why didn't the Nightmare make an attack roll, as the combat rules imply?**
   The attack was considered possible, but very dangerous as well.
 Had the creature used a ranged attack or was a trained melee attacker it would have been far less risky to attack **Barry**.
 Unfortunately it was a beast, and only capable of running people down with its flaming hooves.

   **Why did the Nightmare have to make the save instead of Barry, who was also at risk?**